Anidetrix/rollup-plugin-styles/README.md

 - **QA**: file bug reports, the more details you can give the better
 - **Code**: take a look at the [open issues](https://github.com/Anidetrix/rollup-plugin-styles/issues), even if you can't write code showing that you care about a given issue matters
 - **Ideas**: feature requests are welcome, even ambitious ones
+- **Donations**: financial support helps to dedicate more time to this project

 Your First Contribution?
 You can learn how from this _free_ series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).